Claim Housing Benefit

 Before you apply, check if you can claim Housing Benefit on GOV.UK or if you need to claim Universal Credit instead.

 You will need to provide evidence to support your Housing Benefit claim.
-This information can be found in the application form.

 Where possible provide original documents.
 We may ask for further evidence if it is required.